OriolAbril/gsoc2019/final_work_submission.md

 recommended to implement continuous integration builds to test everything is working properly after every single change in the code.
 These test must also be maintained as they may break for external causes like a dependency changing its API.
 Documentation must also be kept up to date when functions are removed.
 Issues posted by users should also be addressed and so on.
-During my GSoC project I also worked on some of this aspects of maintaining ArviZ.
+During my GSoC project, a small part of my work hours were dedicated to some of this ArviZ maintainment tasks.
-When looking at the number of PR in this category in this section it may seem that I spent a lot of time on this which is not really the case.
-I also included the lines of code to show that all PRs in this category are small and quite simple.
-I do not include a changelog summary as these PRs share no common topic and they change only one or two things, thus, looking at their description is enough to see what was changed or fixed.
+When looking at the number of PR in this category in this section it may seem that a lot of time was spent on this but that is not really the case.
+The lines of code have been included in all sections to show that all PRs in this category are small and quite simple.
+There is no changelog summary for this section as these PRs share no common topic and they change only one or two things, thus, looking at their description is enough to see what was changed or fixed.

 * [#714](https://github.com/arviz-devs/arviz/pull/714): +1 −1
 * [#723](https://github.com/arviz-devs/arviz/pull/723): +72 −17